Taking a bike on a train: A guide to rules for bikes on trains around the world

 Electric bikes on trains

-If you own an electric bike, the good news is that there are generally no rules relating specifically to electric bikes on trains, unlike aeroplanes.
+If you own an electric bike, the good news is that there are generally no rules relating specifically to electric bikes on trains, unlike airplanes.
 Depending on your holiday destination, train travel can provide an alternative to flying if you own an electric bike.
-Electric bikes will be subject to the same set of rules as non electric bikes.
+Electric bikes will be subject to the same set of rules as non-electric bikes.

 Bikes on trains table

-The table below includes the rules for bike on trains on a range of different operators and in different countries.
+The table below includes the rules for bikes on trains on a range of different operators and in different countries.
 It is designed to give you a handy reference as to what the rules are as well as a link to the website of the operator to check on specific requirements.
+Always make sure to check the information on the operator’s website in case rules have changed since the table was updated.

 We started the table in June of 2022 and will be adding more and more content to it over the coming months.
 Our goal is to cover as many train operators around the globe as possible to help people plan their cycling adventures.